PeruDayani/Voyager/README.md

 ## Overview:
 1. Save any article (website url) by clicking the 'Save' button.
-2. View and edit the saved unread articles in the expanded settings tab.
+2. View all the saved unread articles in the expanded settings tab.
+Remove or open any there optionally.
 3. Launch a random unread article by pressing the 'Explore' button
 4. Once you've read an article, mark the article (website url) as read by clicking the 'Read' button.
-5. View and edit the saved read articles in the expanded setting tab.
+5. View all the saved read articles in the expanded settings tab.
+Move to unread or open any there optionally.
 6. You can futher clear the unread articles, read articles and download your data in the expanded settings tab.

 ### Chrome Store Link: